SpicyZinc/For_Symplicity/ReliableDataTransportProtocol/ReadMe.txt

 /**
-CSC457 Assignment 03
 Author: Liang Xin
+Task:
+	Implemented the sending and receiving side of a reliable data transport (RDT) protocol.
+	It achieves error-free, loss-free, and in-order data delivery on top of a link medium that can lose, reorder, and corrupt packets.
+	The implementation follows sliding window protocol(Go-Back-N protocol).
+	Since there are not machines with OS that can be modified, the implementation runs in a simulated environment.
 	In order to test, codes must run under simulation code rdt_sim.cpp, which is provided by the professor.

 */
 ===============================================================================
 Files submitted: